replicatedhq/docs/docs/packaging-an-application/template-functions.md

 The containerName argument references the image_name property from the container yaml.

 When referencing another container in a template objejct, you must make sure the referenced container is started firs.
-Please see the [Events and Orchestration](/packaging-an-application/events-and-orchestration/) section for more information on rchestrating container startup.
+Please see the [Events and Orchestration](/packaging-an-application/events-and-orchestration/) section for more information on orchestrating container startup.